 You stiff-necked people with uncircumcised hearts and ears!
 You always resist the Holy Spirit, just as your fathers did.
 Which of the prophets did your fathers fail to persecute?
 They even killed those who foretold the coming of the Righteous One.
 And now you are His betrayers and murderers— you who received the law ordained by angels, yet have not kept it.”

 They had not kept the Torah in Spirit and Truth.

 Have we been resisting the Holy Spirit?
 They had.
 Have we stoned His prophets and wise men?
 Have we thrown out the five-fold structure, becoming unbalanced–with big heads.
 Have we gone so far with our knowledge that we don’t even realize we have become numb.
 Lacking oil?
-Teachers, prophets, and wise men with big heads and no love, empathy, compassion, or power of the Spirit– just looking spiffy to everyone outside while inside we are dead?
+Are we teachers, prophets, and wise men with big heads and no love, no empathy, no compassion, or power of the Spirit– just looking spiffy to everyone outside while inside we are dead?

 We repeat our mistakes.